stevenspurgeon/xtl-converter/README.md

 ## Installation and Usage

-Requirements: Python Environment (2.7+) and input VESTA file
+Requirements: Python Environment (2.7+) and input VESTA fractional coordinates (`*.xtl`) file

-Input File: The program takes an input VESTA fractional coordinates (*.xtl) file.
 First build your crystal in VESTA and apply any coordinate transformation needed to align the principal axes to the zone-axis of interest.
-Then export the fractional coordinates.

-Next copy the script to the folder containing your input VESTA file.
+Then export the fractional coordinates to a `*.xtl` file and copy it to the folder containing this script.

-To run: Execute the command 'python xtl_converter.py input.xtl'
+To run: Execute the command `python xtl_converter.py input.xtl`

 ## History